krfrahm/challenge5-task-board/README.md

-# challlenge3-task-board
+# challenge5-task-board

 ## Description

-This blog form collects the User, title and blog content on the landing page.
-Once the for is submitted it brings you to a page that displays all of the blog posts submitted to the "blog".
-There is a light and dark mode for each screen.
+This is a web page for logging and tracking tasks that need to be completed.
+There is a due date in the entry that will trigger color coding to indicate how close you are to the due date

 ## Usage